drishika2002/drishika2002/README.md

 - 🌱 I’m currently learning Web development and DSA.
 - 💬 Ask me about C and C++ programming languages.
+- 🙌 Communities active with: <a href= "https://studentambassadors.microsoft.com/en-US/profile">Microsoft Learn Student Ambassador</a> and GDSC (JIIT,Noida)
 - 👯 I’m looking to collaborate on projects in Web development.
 - 📫 How to reach me: Contact me on this mail -> drishika.dcs16@gmail.com
 - 😄 Pronouns: she/her